haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 They have a well-defined interface, they communicate through messages, and they're managed by the [OTP](https://www.erlang.org/doc/design_principles/des_princ.html).
 This virtual machine stops crashes from propagating through the system.
-It restarts crashed workers and resend missed messages.
+It restarts crashed workers and resends missed messages.
-It transform unhandled exception into messages to parent processes.
+It transforms unhandled exceptions into messages to parent processes.
 But, it does not allow such errors to take down the application.

 When the number of workers is `0`, the execution of tests is sequential.